BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 Now we're going to have a quick refresher on paths (where you are in the computer).
 It's easiest for us to work on files in class when we can also see them on the Desktop, so we're going to move there from our home directory (which opens in Cygwin by default).
 Last week week, we used `cd` followed by a drag-and-drop shortcut to get to a directory on your Desktop.
 It will be useful for you to know the actual path to your Desktop on the lab computers.
 Save this command, because you'll probably use it at least once a week. `username` is what you used to log in to the computer.

 `cd /cygdrive/c/Users/username/Desktop`

+It's very important to recognize where you are in the computer in relation to the files you want to manipulate!
+If you are getting errors while trying to run commands, first check and make sure you are specifying the correct paths.
+For more information, check out pg.
+51 in PCB.

 Now you're ready to download the file: